egegirit/dns-analyse/README.md

 The research findings highlight the following key observations:

 - Despite failures in authoritative DNS servers, the DNS system demonstrates robustness and the ability to handle disruptions effectively.
-A resolver can be configured to implement mechanisms such as utilising dns retransmissions, caching and stale records to be more robust against authoritative server failures.
+A resolver can be configured to implement mechanisms such as utilizing dns retransmissions, caching and stale records to be more robust against authoritative server failures.

 - When a dns resolver is able to utilize stale records, the resolution success rate remains relatively high even in the presence of partial or complete failures in authoritative servers.